-Prerequisites: PBRL 3014, BUSI 1112, ECON 1101 or permission of the instructor
+Prerequisites: PBRL 3014, BUSI 1112, ECON 1101 or permission of the instructor pharmaceuticals, fundraising or social marketing, and will produce executive briefing materials dealing with current medical issues.

 An advanced course that explores the key function of investor relations within publicly-owned companies.
 The course will provide students with greater insight into the theory and practice of investor relations, as well as the role, responsibilities and knowledge base of IR practitioners.